 Freshman Weather Balloon Project

-BJU’s engineering program allows you to focus 15 credits on engineering electives on one of three classic engineering concentrations:
+BJU’s engineering program allows you to focus 15 credits on engineering electives on one of the engineering concentrations.
+The first-year curriculum is the same, so you are not locked into the concentration you choose.
+It is easy to change later.

 - Mechanical engineering: Dynamics, Computer Aided Design, Thermal-fluid Sciences, Electric Machinery, Thermodynamics